Make-School-Labs/Git-Team-Workflow-Lab/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Sky met the Unicorn King who granted him magic powers.
+After meeting the King, Sky became good friends with the Zookeeper, governor of the Unicorn Kingdom.
 The end.

 ## Cast